jssql1234/docs-sqlpay/docs/usage/setup/company-profile.md

 tags: ["SQL Payroll", "Usage"]
 ---

-A guide to Maintain Company Profile in SQL Payroll
+A guide to maintaining the Company Profile in SQL Payroll

 ## Setup